In the UK we are working with Genomics England and the UK-wide COG viral sequencing group to understand COVID-19.

 Our genes (or DNA) determine how vulnerable we are to sepsis and other forms of critical illness.
 We aim to discover specific genes that control the processes that lead to life-threatening illness.
 If we understand these processes, we think we'll be able to design effective treatments.

-To do this we need to get a single DNA sample from lots of criticaly-ill patients with a range of carefully-selected conditions ( see the entry criteria here).
+To do this we need to get a single DNA sample from lots of critically-ill patients with a range of carefully-selected conditions ( see the entry criteria here).
 The more patients, the better.

 Distributed, open-source critical care research